Heropack-Hotline/fiskheroes-documentation/docs/2.4.0/programming/files_types.md

 ## JS

 JS or JavaScript is probably the most common language you will be using in fiskheroes.
 JS files are used for data and renderer files.
-You can find more about the language with `/hotline troubleshooting` and [W3Schools JS](https://www.w3schools.com/js/).
+You can find more about the language at [W3Schools JS](https://www.w3schools.com/js/).

 ### JSON